ruthwikaki/Invochat/src/README.md

     ```bash
     cp .env.example .env
     ```
 2. Open the newly created `.env` file and add your credentials.
-The file contains comments explaining where to find each value.
+The file contains comments explaining where to find each value. **You must generate your own `ENCRYPTION_KEY` and `ENCRYPTION_IV` for the application to start.**

 ### 2. Database Setup

 For the application to function correctly, you must run a one-time setup script in your Supabase project.

-1. In this project, find the file located at `src/lib/database-schema.sql`.
+1. In this project, find the file located at: `src/lib/database-schema.sql`.
 2. Copy the **entire contents** of this file.
 3. Navigate to the **SQL Editor** in your Supabase project dashboard.
 4. Paste the copied SQL code into the editor and click **"Run"**.